Leaner Operations, Stronger Legacies

 • Production Workflow: Break down each project into manageable steps with clear timelines.

-• Organizational Structure: Define roles for collaborators such as Chief Officers, managers, and marketers.
+• Organizational Structure: Define roles for collaborators such as leadership team, and overall business function figure.

 4. Marketing and Branding